-The Hundred of Hoo Academy adopts a zero-tolerance approach to child-on-child abuse.
-We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter", "just having a laugh", "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it.

-All staff have a role to play in challenging inappropriate behaviours between children.
+- The Hundred of Hoo Academy adopts a zero-tolerance approach to child-on-child abuse.
+We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter", "just having a laugh", "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it. - All staff have a role to play in challenging inappropriate behaviours between children.
 Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
-For example, for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators.
-The Hundred of Hoo Academy recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
-As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse.

-In order to minimise the risk of child-on-child abuse, the The Hundred of Hoo Academy will:

-- Implement our robust anti-bullying policy
+For example, for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - The Hundred of Hoo Academy recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
+As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, The Hundred of Hoo Academy will implement a robust behaviour policy including clear sanctions, provide an age-appropriate curriculum for PSHE and RSE, take all concerns raised by pupils, parents, guardians and staff seriously and act swiftly and appropriately to investigate and action any concerns. - The Hundred of Hoo Academy wants children to feel able to confidently report abuse and know their concerns will be treated seriously.
+All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated Academy policies, including child protection, anti-bullying, and behaviour.
+Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupils' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils' and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by taking reports seriously, listenting carfully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures outlined in our anti-bullying and behaviour policy, and where necessary and appropriate, informing the police and/or MCS.

-- provide an age appropriate PSHE and RSE curriculum and address this subject via a range of other educational opportunities e.g assemblies/advice and guidance & outside speakers

-- provide a range of reporting mechanisms

-- Provide systems that have been established to support the empowerment of children to talk to a range of staff.
-Children at The Hundred of Hoo All Through Academy will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.

-- Specific systems outside of expected day-to-day classroom interaction and support which include:

-- Student Council;

-- Support from Academy Safeguarding and Pastoral Teams

-- Counselling

-- Healthy Minds programme (Year 7 & 8)

-The Hundred of Hoo Academy wants children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated Academy policies, including child protection, anti-bullying, and behaviour.Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place.

-Concerns about pupils behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.

-Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by:

-- Taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or first response (SPA).
-If it is required the DSL/DDSL will implement a robust risk assessment which will be shared on a need to know basis with relevant professionals and parents/carer where necessary. - We will reassure and teach our pupils to understand that the law is in place to protect children and young people rather than criminalise them.